 We also need help with the general care and maintenance of our homestead.
-This means picking weeds, clearing pathways, tending plants and making sure everything is in good condition.
+This means picking weeds, clearing pathways, tending plants, and making sure everything is in good condition.

 Working with sled dogs is not for the faint-hearted.
 It's a lot of work to tend to 24 athletes that all need care and love in their own way.
-But once you get into the rhythm of the chores and get a relationship with the dogs all of that hard work we'll be worth it.
+But once you get into the rhythm of the chores and get a relationship with the dogs all of that hard work will be worth it.
 The love and cuddles you'll get when caring for the dogs is unbeatable.
 We work hard to make our dogs happy, and we hope our volunteers would share the same goal.

 We want our volunteers to become part of our home.
 This means taking part in cleaning and cooking.
 We do not buy meat, and only eat meat that is hunted or given to us.
 That means we don't eat meat every day.

 The accommodation that we can provide is a room in our house.
 We have a toilet in the house, but no shower.
 For showering, we have a wood-fired sauna in the garden (better than a shower, and the traditional Swedish way).
 We can provide Wifi, but it might be somewhat limited (no fiber cable).
 Meals will be eaten together, and we will share the responsibility of cooking and cleaning.

 During your time off you will be able to walk our dogs and explore nature.
-If you're an Artist of any sort we have a wide array of tools on hand for different projects you might want to do.
+If you're an artist of any sort we have a wide array of tools on hand for different projects you might want to do.

 We will be able to provide pick up and drop off to the local airport/train station.